TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 .. hint::
-   Do not ask if you can ask a question.
-Ask your question directly.
+   You do not need to ask for permission when asking a question.
+Ask your question directly to the channel and await a response.

-As always, regard the general `Code of conduct <https://typo3.org/community/code-of-conduct/>`__.
+As always, make sure to read the `Code of conduct <https://typo3.org/community/code-of-conduct/>`__.

 .. _botty: